mb-fun/tpau-gtfsutils/README.md

 ### Known Issues (will be fixed)

-- Utilities currently can't run on feeds that use calendar_dates.txt to define regular service
+- Utilities currently can't run on feeds that use calendar_dates.txt to define regular service.
 - If a feed is filtered on a date range, calendars outside the range will be removed even if they are used in a service addition within the date range.
+- Input parameters should ideally be included in the output somewhere.